adelphi-ed-tech/au-courses/courses/digital-literacies.md

 University
 Press.
 ISBN 9780335242160

-Lessig, L. (1999). _Code and Other Laws of Cyberspace._ New York: Basic Books.
+Lessig, L. (1999). _Code and Other Laws of Cyberspace._ New York: Basic Books. <!-- Note: I know there's an updated version, but I don't think it's as readable or coherent as the original. -->

 Mirzoeff, N. (2009). _An introduction to visual culture (2nd ed.)_.
 London;New York: Routledge.
 ISBN
 9780415327589